 Is the food soft enough, cut into small enough pieces, or easy to swallow?
 Is a staff member monitoring the person to prevent choking?
 Merely changing a patient’s position minimizing choking hazards.
 Reaction time is also critical.
 When a nursing home patient is choking, staff members have a very limited time to act to avoid permanent brain damage or even death.

 Clogged Feeding Tubes and Choking on Medications

-The above choking precautions apply not only to food-related choking, but also to medication and feeding tubes.
-Many times we see residents who tragically choked to death on medications or a clogged feeding tube, all because staff was not properly monitoring the patient in their time of need.
+The above choking precautions apply not only to food-related choking but also to medication and feeding tubes.
+Many times we see residents who tragically choked to death on medications or a clogged feeding tube, all because the staff was not properly monitoring the patient in their time of need.

 Nursing Home Choking Lawsuit

 If you have been in this unfortunate situation, or any type of nursing home neglect with a loved one, you may want to seek legal counsel to hold the nursing home accountable.
 Contact our nursing home abuse law firm today to speak about your potential nursing home choking wrongful death claim.
-Contact us today for your free choking case evaluation at 1-844-253-8919.
+Speak with the highly-experienced nursing home choking attorneys at Senior Justice Law Firm for your free choking case evaluation at 1-844-253-8919.